 Louisiana Guide Relief Day

-100% of the profits from purchases made on aftco.com September 8th, 2021 and marshwear.com September 7th, 2021 will be donated to the Worldwide Anglers Relief Fund (WARF).
-The overwhelming response from our customers generated $41,624!
-This donation will go directly towards helping guides and outfitters affected by Hurricane Ida in Coastal Louisiana.
+100% of profits from purchases made at aftco.com on 9/8/2021 and marshwear.com on 9/7/2021 were donated to the Worldwide Anglers Relief Fund (WARF).
+This donation will go directly to guides and outfitters affected by Hurricane Ida in Coastal Louisiana.

 "I don't even know where to start.
 It's a logistical nightmare right now.
 You currently have to drive almost three hours west of my house for fuel.
 Lots of us lost our roofs and the contents of our homes.
 We have tons of debris in our yards, ranging from large 60' trees to other houses."

 "The angling and charter community has been crushed by this storm—maybe worse than Katrina—so every bit of assistance would be amazing."